Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 Each outer gate tower has an ironbound door with a built-in lock.

 Characters who enter a gate tower find themselves on a flagstone floor with a hollow tower stretching high above them.
 The mechanisms for raising and lowering the drawbridge and portcullis fill both gate towers.
 The latch mechanism in each tower is magically activated by a word that only Strahd knows.
-It can also be activated with a successful casting of [[5.
-Mechanics/Spells/Dispel Magic.md\|dispel magic]] (DC 14).
+It can also be activated with a successful casting of dispel magic (DC 14).
 Neither the drawbridge nor the portcullis will move until both latches are activated.

 ### K2.
 Center Court Gate